Foot traffic analysis is helping brick-and-mortar stores gain the same rich customer insights e-commerce brands have been capitalizing on.

 “Retailers can look at the distance consumers travel to the highest performing stores, the demographics of visitors to highest performing stores, the other retailers clustered around the highest performing stores versus lower performing, and traits that are shared by high performing stores,” Bairstow says.

-Bridging the gap between online and offline data is a never-ending challenge, but technology is making it easier to do so successfully.
-But marketers are still challenged when it comes to attribution, especially for digital campaigns that drive foot traffic and in-store sales.
+Bridging the gap between online and offline data is a never-ending challenge.
+But, technology is making it easier to do so successfully.
+Still, marketers are challenged when it comes to attribution, especially for digital campaigns that drive foot traffic and in-store sales.
 In fact, 60% of brands don’t currently use an attribution model for influencer sales at all.

 “Foot traffic analysis can tell you if your sales and marketing campaigns are having a direct impact on foot traffic to stores and resulting in physical sales,” Bairstow says.